knight-scott/HHC_2025/docs/ch_crew.md

 ## Goose Barry
 !!! quote
     You want me to say what exactly?
 Do I really look like someone who says MOOO?

+## Goose Lucas
+!!! quote
+    (Spanish mode) Hi... welcome to the Dosis Neighborhood!
+Nice to meet you!

+## Goose James
+!!! quote
+    CLUCK CLU...
+I think I might be losing my mind.
+All the elves are gone and I'm still hearing voices.